mfem/mfem/CONTRIBUTING.md

 images](http://mfem.org/gallery/), which you can submit via a pull request in [mfem/web](https://github.com/mfem/web).

-Please refer back to this document as a checklist before issuing any pull request and in particular consult the following sections:
+See the [Quick Summary](#quick-summary) section for the main highlights of our GitHub workflow.
+For more details, consult the following sections and refer back to them before issuing pull requests:

 - [GitHub Workflow](#github-workflow)
   - [MFEM Organization](#mfem-organization)